dvernon5/Multi-Player-Tic-Tac-Toe/README.md

 The code is structured as follows:

-* `displayGameBoard`: Display the current state of the game board.
+* displayGameBoard: Display the current state of the game board.
+* player: Handles the input from players and places their markers on the board.
+* checkIfWinnerLeftToRightDiagonal: These functions check if there's a winner based on rows, columns, and diagonals.
+* checkIfWinner: Calls the above functions to determine if there's a winner or a tie.
+* inputValidate: Validates user input to ensure it's within the specified range.

+The main function initializes the game board, displays the initial board, and manages the player turns.
+It alternates between player X and player O, checking for a winner or a tie after each move.